Organize Cardigans For Women, Men, Everybody!

 Step 2: Fold each cardigan nicely (into a rectangle or square or whatever shape fits your storage solution best).

-Step 3: Put them in the canvas bin in order by color or in whatever way makes sense to you.
+Step 3: File them in the canvas bin in order by color or in whatever way makes sense to you.

 Step 4: Move the cardigans around, as necessary, to fit.